scottdbrown/stat540-tissueSpecificMethylation/digSup.md

 -------------
 TO BE FLESHED OUT MORE
 - Regarding methylation, looking at CpG Islands, Gene Body separate from promoter, etc.
 - binarizing expression and methylation prior to looking at correlation (up/downregulated expression and hyper/hypomethylation)
+- expand the work to include all the samples from the paper so that tissue specific methylation and expression can be analyzed

 References